balajich/resilience4j-helloworld/retry/README.md

 - maxAttempts: The maximum number of retry attempts
 - waitDuration: A fixed wait duration between retry attempts
 - retryExceptions: Configures a list of error classes that are recorded as a failure and thus are retried.
-Retry module will invoke maximum of three times and waits 100 milliseconds between each invocation.
-It will only get invoked if the calling method throws  **java.lang.RuntimeException** exception.
+Retry function will be invoked a maximum of three times.
+For each and every successive invocation  it will wait for 100 milliseconds.
+A retry will happen only when  **java.lang.RuntimeException** is thrown.
 ```yaml
  resilience4j:
      retry: